-- the credit rating of the counterparty, which is used to derive the probability of default; - the potential recovery, which may be made in the event of default; and - any second order risks that may arise where the firm has collateral against the credit risk exposure.
+- the credit rating of the counterparty, which is used to derive the probability of default; - -the potential recovery, which may be made in the event of default; and - any second order risks that may arise where the Company has collateral against the credit risk exposure.

-The credit risk exposures of the Group are monitored regularly to ensure that counterparties remain creditworthy, to ensure there is appropriate diversification of counterparties and to ensure that exposures are within approved limits.
-At 31 December 2020, the Company's material credit exposures were to financial institutions, corporate entities (including external fund managers) and individuals (primarily through fund management trade settlement activities).
+The credit risk exposures of the Company are monitored regularly to ensure that counterparties remain creditworthy, to ensure there is appropriate diversification of counterparties and to ensure that exposures are within approved limits.
+At 31 December 2020, the Company's material credit exposures were to financial institutions (primarily through the investment of shareholder funds), corporate entities (including external fund managers) and individuals (primarily through fund management trade settlement activities).

-There is no direct exposure to Eurozone sovereign debt (outside of the UK) within the Company's investments.
+There is no direct exposure to Eurozone sovereign debt (outside of the UK) within the Company's shareholder investments.
 The Company has no significant concentrations of credit risk exposure.

-Investment of the Company's funds
+Investment of shareholder funds

-The risk of counterparty default in respect of the investment of the Company's funds is managed through:
+The risk of counterparty default in respect of the investment of shareholder funds is managed through:

-- setting minimum credit rating requirements for counterparties; - setting limits and key risk indicators for individual counterparties and counterparty concentrations; - monitoring exposures regularly against approved limits; and - ongoing monitoring of counterparties and associated limits.
+- -setting minimum credit rating requirements for counterparties; - -setting limits and key risk indicators for individual counterparties and counterparty concentrations; - -monitoring exposures regularly against approved limits; and - -ongoing monitoring of counterparties and associated limits.